Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Introduction

 Recently there has been surging interest in majority dynamics on random networks.
 Among various models of majority dynamics, two classes of formulations are particularly popular and technically tractable.
 We briefly describe their settings as follows.

 \begin{enumerate}[(a)] \item \emph{Majority dynamics on a static random graph}.
 Consider the \ER graph $\sfG(n,p)$ representing the connections of the agents, which is fixed throughout the dynamics.
 Typically the initial opinions held by the agents are assumed to be biased (meaning that one opinion is held by more people than any of the others), either in a deterministic way \cite{tran2020reaching,sah2021majority,berkowitz2022central} or randomly \cite{benjamini2016convergence,fountoulakis2020resolution,zehmakan2020opinion,chakraborti2021majority}.
+These opinion processes are non-Markovian at the level of individual vertices, since later updates depend on the previous opinion configuration, but the graph itself has no memory because it is sampled once and then kept fixed.
 In the dense regime, the recent breakthrough of \cite{sah2021majority} proved a \emph{power-of-one} result, namely any initial bias leads to a nontrivial advantage of winning in the end, uniformly in the size of the network.
-In the sparser case, \cite{chakraborti2021majority} confirms the same result with random initial opinions.
+In sparse regimes, related power-of-few and random-initialization results have been established under progressively weaker density assumptions \cite{chakraborti2021majority,TV25,kim2025new,jaffe2025new}.
+For more than two opinions, rapid unanimity on $G(n,p)$ has also been proved in sparse regimes \cite{CF25}.
 For other random graph models, see e.g., \cite{gartner2018majority} for random regular graphs and \cite{shang2021note} for inhomogeneous random graphs.

 \item \emph{$k$-majority dynamics}.
 Consider a (possibly random) graph $G$ and a fixed integer $k$.
 In each round, each agent randomly samples $k$ connections from its neighbors in $G$, with an initial bias on the opinions.
-In the literature, $G$ may refer to the complete graph \cite{doerr2011stabilizing,becchetti2016stabilizing,ghaffari2018nearly,mukhopadhyay2020voter}, expander graphs (as well as \ER graphs) \cite{cooper2014power,cooper2015fast,cooper2016fast}, and the stochastic block models \cite{cruciani2019distributed,shimizu2021phase}.
-In this context, it was shown that any initial bias leads to a consensus. \end{enumerate}
+In the literature, $G$ may refer to the complete graph \cite{doerr2011stabilizing,becchetti2016stabilizing,ghaffari2018nearly, mukhopadhyay2020voter}, expander graphs as well as \ER graphs \cite{cooper2014power,cooper2015fast,cooper2016fast}, and stochastic block models \cite{cruciani2019distributed,shimizu2021phase}.
+In this context, the basic unbiased model typically shows that any initial advantage leads to consensus.
+Related biased or noisy communication variants of $k$-majority dynamics have also been studied recently \cite{CMQR23,DZ25}. \end{enumerate}